ranfysvalle02/bvr-py/README.md

 **Description**:
 Agglomerative Clustering is a hierarchical clustering method that builds nested clusters by successively merging or splitting them based on similarity.

+**Agglomerative Hierarchical Clustering (Bottom-Up Approach)**: The most common type of hierarchical clustering.
+It starts by treating each data point as a single cluster, and then successively merges the closest pairs of clusters until only one cluster (or a specified number of clusters) remains.
+The "closeness" of two clusters is determined by a distance metric (such as Euclidean distance for numerical data or Jaccard distance for categorical data) and a linkage criterion (such as single, complete, average, or Ward's method).

 **When to Use**:
 - When you require a hierarchical understanding of the data.
 - Suitable for datasets where clusters may not be spherical or have varying densities.